-There’s been a lot talk about being “Bossy” these days.
-Anna Maria Chávez, CEO of Girl Scouts of the USA, thinks it is being used on young girl exhibiting leadership characteristics and it should be banned.
+There was a lot talk about being “Bossy” in 2014.
+Anna Maria Chávez, CEO of Girl Scouts of the USA, thinks it was being used on young girl exhibiting leadership characteristics and it should be banned.
 Peggy Drexler, author of “Our Fathers, Ourselves: Daughters, Fathers, and the Changing American Family” as well as an assistant professor of psychology at Weill Cornell Medical College of Cornell University, said it would be wrong to ban it.
 Carol McGiffin wrote in the Mirror that the campaign by Facebook chief Sheryl Sandberg and backed by Beyoncé and Victoria Beckham to ban bossy asks, “What is wrong with being bossy?
 And aren’t they just bossing the rest of us around by telling us we can’t use the word bossy?”
 And, Margaret Talbot writing in the New Yorker agrees, said the campaign to stop the term is “itself is kind of bossy” and invites us to “think back on your own experience of deploying that word, and you’re likely to conclude that you have attached it more often to girls and women.”
 There is even a website now http://banbossy.com/.

 Renee, who posts on Homesteading Today’s website, asked in 2008 if anyone remembers using the term bossy on a cow because she did.
 Also in 2008, a blog on the Pure Bred Dexter Cattle Association actually asked and answered, “Why is a cow called Bossy?
 (Of course, these links don’t work anymore.
 I wonder why).
 When they did work, it said it is the general name for a cow, coming from the Latin word for ox or cow(bos) “and it is probable that the first person to call a cow Bossy was equipped with both a knowledge of Latin and a sense of humor.”
 There’s a little more, if you want to read it.
 Heck, Bossy the Cow was a cow who is featured in a Sesame Street “Here is Your Life” sketch, honoring a glass of milk.
 She is the cow who gave the milk, with some nourishing help from Grass.